atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 a transfer shower will hinder transfer unless it can swing clear of the required clearance, but it will be very hard to close such a door from the shower seat.
-A door may be possible on an alternate roll-in shower if the shower opening provides a clear width of at least 36\" min. when the door is open 90 degrees.
+A door may be possible on an alternate roll-in shower if the shower opening provides a clear width of at least 36&Prime; minimum when the door is open 90 degrees.

 ##### Are rinsing showers at swimming pools, beaches, and camping areas required to comply as showers?